 1. Introduction

-The present Test Plan describes the strategy and methods of testing, which will be used by to confirm the quality of the product.
+The present Test Plan describes the strategy and methods of testing, which will be used by QA Software Engineer to confirm the quality of the product.
 The document can be elaborated during the project and if there is additional information.

 2. Release Information